aawiegel/StackSimAnalysis/python/readme.md

 These scripts have been developed to analyze data from Kinetiscope simulations exported as XML.
 The simulations are a stack of rectangular prisms used to represent a radial core of a spherical aerosol nanoparticle.
 The code can pull out average properties of the aerosol or provide contour maps of the internal distribution.

+## Quick start

+Run Triacontane_scenarioplot.py to load the data, and then any plotting script (e.g., contour_presentation.py).

 ## Files